Category: ASA Men’s Major Fast Pitch

 Runner Up – Romanco’s, Roanoke Rapids, North Carolina

 Stan Corgan came in the last inning to get the final 3 outs to preserve the championship victory.
-Big Ike Bierwagen also pitched 9-inning no-hitter and teamed with Len Murray to win a tough 12 inning game over Pontiac, Michigan.
+Big Ike Bierwagen also pitched a 9-inning no-hitter and teamed with Len Murray to win a tough 12 inning game over Pontiac, Michigan.
 Stan Corgan came in and pitched the last inning of the championship game to preserve the shutout).

 Vince Piotrowski was 2-3 in the final with a double, home run and 4 RBI.
 Big Stan Corgan was also 3-0 for Bendix.
-In the semi-finals, Ed Kizelevich of Phelps Dodge of Elizabeth, NJ twirled a no hitter against the Romancos, but lost the game 1-0.
-The other semi final saw Bendix Brakes beat Briggs (Ed Figelski took the loss and finished the tournament with a 3-1 record) of Detroit 7-2 behind Stan Corgan’s pitching and Vince Piotrowski’s 3 hits.
+In the semi-finals, Ed Kizelevich of Phelps Dodge of Elizabeth, NJ twirled a no hitter against the Romancos but lost the game 1-0.
+The other semifinal saw Bendix Brakes beat Briggs (Ed Figelski took the loss and finished the tournament with a 3-1 record) of Detroit 7-2 behind Stan Corgan’s pitching and Vince Piotrowski’s 3 hits.
 Piotrowski had 5 hits and 4 RBI in the final 2 games.

 Russ DuBarry, Romanco’s went 5-1, 4 shutouts, pitched 61 consecutive innings.
 He won 5 straight games, giving up just 1 run and hurling 4 shutouts until the finals.
 Bendix jumped all over DuBarry and in the 4th, Howard Sama came in relief and the powerful Bendix bats kept hitting, as they had 14 hits and 9 runs total in the game.